Techtonica/curriculum/express-js/server-side-project.md

 ### Frameworks
 - Express
-- Explain the MVC framework
-- Create a basic web app using Node.js for the server and Express.js as the MVC framework

 ##

 ### Server
 - Node
-- Download and install Node.js
-- Run commands in the Node.js REPL
-- Explain non-blocking I/O
-- Explain (a)synchronous calls
-- Explain event-driven programming

 ### Database
 - Mongo
-- Set up a MongoDB database on their laptops
-- Create databases and collections in MongoDB
-- Add, query, and remove documents
-- Remove databases and collections

 ### Primary Goals
 1. Work on real projects using code you have built as your primary resources for reference.